Super Bowl ads keep it light with nostalgia and stars

 NEW YORK (AP) — Super Bowl ads are more than just breaks between gameplay during the biggest sporting event of the year: they offer a glimpse of the country’s zeitgeist, along with how major industries are faring.

 This year, crypto ads and automakers are advertising less since those industries are facing problems.
-Major food brands like M&Ms, tech companies like Google, streaming services including Peacock and m ore alcohol brands have jumped in to take their place.
+Major food brands like M&Ms, tech companies like Google, and streaming services including Peacock and more alcohol brands have jumped in to take their place.

-When Super Bowl LVII kicks off Sunday night with the Kansas City Chiefs taking on the Philadelphia Eagles in Glendale, Arizona, big marketers will be battling it out during the Fox broadcast as well.
+When Super Bowl LVII kicks off Sunday night with the Kansas City Chiefs taking on the Philadelphia Eagles in Glendale, Arizona, big marketers will also be battling it out during the Fox broadcast.

 Their prize?
-The chance to capture the attention of more than 100 million viewers expected to tune in for the big game.
-This price of entry is steep: some advertisers are paying more than $7 million for a 30-second spot, and that doesn’t include the cost of making the ad itself.
+The chance to capture the attention of more than 100 million viewers is expected to tune in for the big game.
+This entry price is steep: some advertisers are paying more than $7 million for a 30-second spot, and that doesn’t include the cost of making the ad itself.

 This year, viewers can expect stars galore, light humor and catchy songs.
 For the most part, advertisers are steering away from somber messages or outrageous humor that might have worked to capture attention in decades past, but not now, when the country is still emerging from the pandemic, facing economic uncertainty, and the war continues in Ukraine.

 “This year is a ‘don’t worry be happy’ year,” said Kelly O’Keefe, CEO of Brand Federation.
-“You name it, we’ve had it all and its put us in almost depressed situation.
-This year people are over it and advertisers are responding really well —there are traditional brands, traditional humor and its going to feel like just a big old group hug.”
+“You name it, we’ve had it all and it put us in almost depressed situation.
+This year people are over it and advertisers are responding really well —there are traditional brands, traditional humor and it’s going to feel like just a big old group hug.”

 WHO’S STARRING?